 Substitutes for Basil:

-Basil substitutes can include its mint cousins: oregano, mint, and thyme.
+Basil substitutes can include its mint cousins: Greek oregano, mint, and thyme.
 Tarragon and savory are also suitable alternatives to basil.
 Because basil is included in Italian seasoning, that is also a good alternative for basil when called for in an Italian-style recipe.
 Check some of other our basil substitute suggestions below:

 Thai Basil Substitute

 Thai bail has a strong anise flavor profile, so substituting anise for Thai basil is a good option.
 We recommend using star anise specifically, as it is commonly used in the cuisines that use Thai basil.
 Sweet basil and holy basil are also good alternatives but do miss the anise note that the recipe is likely calling Thai basil for.